 Mr. Hammer received his Juris Doctor from the University of Utah with an emphases in Health Services Research and his Master of Public Health degree from the University of Michigan.

-Janet Catherine Walker GC, Ascension Care Management Insurance Legal Department Chair, Ascension
+Janet Walker Insurance Legal Department Chair Ascension Health (TX)

 Janet Walker is the current General Counsel for Ascension Care Management and the Insurance Legal Department Chair with Ascension.
 In this role, Janet is the main point of contact and source of legal expertise for managed care and insurance products and services.
 She provides leadership, legal services, advice, and assistance on legal matters in support of Ascension’s direct subsidiaries that provide managed care and insurance products and services.